singnet/snet-daemon/README.md

 ```
 **** Please update the registry address in daemon config based on the test network used

+#### Cross-compiling

+If you want to build snetd for platforms other than the one you are on, run `./scripts/build-xgo` instead of `./scripts/build`.

+You can edit the script to choose a specific platform, but by default it will build for Linux, OSX, and Windows (amd64 for all, except Linux which will also build for arm6)

 #### Run Deamon
 ```bash
 $ ../build/snetd-linux-amd64
 ```

 ### Main commands